No Local Double Exponential Gradient Growth in Hyperbolic Flow for the Euler equation: Acknowlegdements

 \section{Acknowlegdements}

-The authors cordially thank A. Kiselev for suggesting the problem and a great number of helpful discussions.
-VH would like to express his gratitude to the Deutsche Forschungsgemeinschaft (German Research Foundation), without whose financial support (FOR HO 5156/1-1) the present research could not have been undertaken.
+The authors cordially thank A. Kiselev for suggesting the problem and a great number of helpful discussions, as well the anonymous reviewers for their careful reading of the manuscript and helpful comments.
+VH would like to express his gratitude to the Deutsche Forschungsgemeinschaft (German Research Foundation), without whose financial support (FOR HO 5156/1-1 and FOR HO 5156/1-2) the present research could not have been undertaken.
+VH also acknowledges partial support by NSF grant NSF-DMS 1412023.